vrtmrz/obsidian-livesync/updates.md

     - LiveSync now try to keep local changes when fetching from the rebuilt remote database.
       Local changes now have been kept as a revision and fetched things will be new revisions.
     - Now, all files will be restored after performing `fetch` immediately.
+- 0.19.20
+  - New feature:
+    - `Sync on Editor save` has been implemented
+      - We can start synchronisation when we save from the Obsidian explicitly.
+    - Now we can use the `Hidden file sync` and the `Customization sync` cooperatively.
+      - We can exclude files from `Hidden file sync` which is already handled in Customization sync.
+    - We can ignore specific plugins in Customization sync.
+    - Now the message of leftover conflicted files accepts our click.
+      - We can open `Resolve all conflicted files` in an instant.
+  - Refactored:
+    - Parallelism functions made more explicit.
+    - Type errors have been reduced.
+  - Fixed:
+    - Now documents would not be overwritten if they are conflicted.
+      It will be saved as a new conflicted revision.
+    - Some error messages have been fixed.
+    - Missing dialogue titles have been shown now.
+      - We can click close buttons on mobile now.
+    - Conflicted Customisation sync files will be resolved automatically by their modified time.
 ...
 To continue on to `updates_old.md`.